premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2018-07-29-google-certified-professional-cloud-architect-preparation-guide.md

 ![Google Certified Professional - Cloud Architect]({{site.english.img-path}}/premkumar-masilamani-professional-cloud-architect.jpg)

 Like everyone else, I googled for preparation tips from those who were certified already.
 I was overwhelmed by the amount of information that I had to consume (online courses, documentation, videos, etc.).
-Even though this is a professional-level certification, I wasn't really sure, that I have to subject myself to so much mundane reading and watching.
+Even though this is a professional-level certification, I wasn't really sure that I have to subject myself to so much mundane reading and watching.
 I have been working with the Google Cloud Platform for about **a year and a half**, completely hands-on on a good number of services.
 So, I thought I should be able to clear the exam even without preparation.
 But, I didn't take chances anyway.

 So, I crafted my own plan.
 Here you go.